North West London Elective Orthopaedic Centre opened on 4 December 2023.

 Care pathways for patients with complex health needs and day-case patients are unchanged and surgery will be provided, as now, at a range of north west London hospitals.
 These patients will also benefit from shorter waiting times, as moving low-complexity, inpatient surgery to the new centre will free up capacity at these other hospitals.

 The proposal is set out in a ‘decision making business case’ – and is summarised below.

 You can find practical information about having surgery at the elective orthopaedic centre on the North West London University Healthcare NHS Trust website.

 Our plans summarised

-We will be bringing together much of our routine, inpatient orthopaedic surgery for the population of north west London in a purpose-designed centre of excellence at Central Middlesex Hospital.
+We have brought together much of our routine, inpatient orthopaedic surgery for the population of north west London in a purpose-designed centre of excellence at Central Middlesex Hospital.

 - What benefits will be delivered?

 - We need to reduce our waiting times - The Covid-19 pandemic has had a big impact on waiting times for planned care across the entire NHS.
 The proportion of people waiting more than 52 weeks for orthopaedic care has increased by more than a quarter during the pandemic.